OpenFactoryTwin/ofact/SECURITY.md

 # Security Policy

 In case of security issues, please do not communicate them via public GitHub issues.
-Please report all vulnerabilities via email to adrian.freiter@fraunhofer.isst.de
+Please report all vulnerabilities via email to repository@openfactorytwin.org.